1000miles/scholarship-voting/README.md

 # Scholarship Submissions Review

+This repo is a fork of https://github.com/cssconf/talks-voting that derived originally from https://github.com/theophani/cfp-review.

 ## How to set up the voting tool

 1. Fork this repo and rename it properly, if needed.